 How to get a GED in Pennsylvania?

 To earn your GED credential in Pennsylvania, you must pass the four tests included in the GED exam.
 The four tests are independent modules that measure your proficiency in Mathematics, English Language Skills, Social Studies, and Science.
 You may also want to see this page about the online Pennsylvania GED exam.

 What are the Pennsylvania GED testing requirements?

-GED testing is only open to Pennsylvania residents who never completed their high school education.
+GED testing is only open to Pennsylvania residents who have never completed their high school education.
 In Pennsylvania, there’s no requirement first to attend a preparatory course or take a qualification test unless you take the exam online.
 Test-takers must be at least 16 years old, though 16 and 17-year-old applicants only qualify if they meet additional strict criteria.